GregAbacaxi/GregAbacaxi/README.md

 - I like most things computer-related (Studying to get better at those)

 ### ⚙ **I'm currently doing...**
-Trying to finish college (Informatics Engineering)
+Trying to get a degree (Informatics Engineering)

  2nd year